A Unique Model for the Enhancement of Education

 Military history is the subject, but the skill sets developed by the students are much broader, more personal, and the experience is life altering.

-The scope and sequence of VHP teaches high school students real work skills that will enhance their adult lives.
+The scope and sequence of Veterans Heritage Project™ teaches students real work skills that will enhance their adult lives.
 Simultaneously, the veteran interviews have proven to be a major catalyst for personal and academic goal setting, as well as creating a passion to work for a social cause.

 - Interview Preparation and Research: Interview Preparation requires in-depth research.
 The students conduct an interview with a “stranger,” developing questions, creating a “personal” atmosphere, and listening attentively as each veteran tell his/her own story.